 We also recommend adding some screws on the underside to ensure that the pieces are very firmly connected to each other.

 Plung SawIt’s really difficult to align the two pieces that make up the top of the DIY console table perfectly, so we recommend making it slightly larger and then cutting it down to the correct size with a plunge saw.

 This will give you a perfectly straight and smooth edge without much effort.

-We wanted to keep the texture and style of the reclaimed wood we used but that still meant that it needed a very, very good sand.
-No matter if you’re using reclaimed wood or brand new timber, you will have to sand everything so that it’s completely smooth before moving on to assembling the DIY console table.
+We wanted to keep the texture and style of the reclaimed wood we used, but that still meant that it needed a very, very good sand.
+Whether you’re using reclaimed wood or brand-new timber, you will have to sand everything so that it’s completely smooth before assembling the DIY console table.

 It just shows you how much it’s worth considering repurposing items you find and how much can still be made out of old materials.

-We didn’t want the surface to look too perfect so didn’t want to sand too much of the character of the old wood away but we did want to make sure that the surface of the DIY console table was completely smooths so that it would not only feel great but also stop us getting any splitters from the rough wood.
+We didn’t want the surface to look too perfect, so didn’t want to sand too much of the character of the old wood away, but we did want to make sure that the surface of the DIY console table was completely smooth so that it would not only feel great but also stop us getting any splitters from the rough wood.

 When finishing furniture before painting, oiling or varnishing, we always finish with a light sand of at least 240 grit sandpaper for a super smooth finish.

 Read our full guide on how to sand wood here.
 It shares everything you need to know about sanding before painting and includes a helpful cheat sheet so you know exactly which sandpaper to use for which project.